New cross-sector taskforce responding to Covid-19

 “It is vital that social housing tenants are not left behind in the UK’s fight against the virus, and that when the UK emerges from COVID-19, we all emerge together.
 This taskforce will play a critical role in ensuring that social housing landlords, ALMOs, government and policy makers have ‘one mind, one voice’ in the response to COVID-19.”

 By joining together, Communities that Work and our colleagues will be there to support you and our communities, in every way we can.
-Join us at our weekly webinars to keep updated on the work of the taskforce and how you can contribute.
+Join us at our monthly webinars to keep updated on the work of the taskforce and how you can contribute.